Analyzing Pattern Overview: Guide to the Tweezer Bottom Pattern

 Is tweezer Bottom bullish?

 Yes.
-It is a strictly bullish reversal signal.
+It is a pattern associated with upward price movement.
 It indicates that the selling pressure has been exhausted at a specific price level.
-When the second candle refuses to break the first candle’s low, it shows that buyers are aggressively defending that “floor” and are ready to push the price back up.
+When the second candle refuses to break the first candle’s low, it shows that buyers are showing buying activity near support that “floor” and are ready to push the price back up.

 How do you confirm a tweezer bottom?

-Relying on just the two candles can lead to “false signals.”
+Relying on just the two candles can lead to temporary formations.
 To confirm the pattern, traders look for:

 🔹Context: The pattern must appear after a clear downtrend (not in a sideways market).